-- I. For a commercial applicator license \$105.00 per person. - E. Commercial applicators who apply pesticides for hire (custom applicators) and operate a company that is incorporated or which employs more than one applicator (licensed or unlicensed) must comply with Chapter 35, Certification & Licensing Provisions/Spray Contracting Firms which requires an additional Spray Contracting Firm License. - F. Insurance.
+- E. Commercial applicators who apply pesticides for hire (custom applicators) and operate a company that is incorporated or which employs more than one applicator (licensed or unlicensed) must comply with Chapter 35, Certification & Licensing Provisions/Spray Contracting Firms which requires an additional Spray Contracting Firm License. - F. Insurance.
 Commercial applicators who spray for hire (custom applicators) shall be required to have liability insurance in force at any time they make a pesticide application. - I. Applicators shall submit a completed and signed form provided by the Board at the time they apply for their license which attests that they will have the required amounts of insurance coverage in effect when they make pesticide treatments.
 The information submitted on the form must be true and correct. - II.
 Insurance coverage must meet or exceed the following minimum levels of liability:

-a.
 Ground applicators

-Public liability \$100,000 each person \$300,000 each occurrence b.
+Public liability \$100,000 each person \$300,000 each occurrence

+Property damage \$100,000 each occurrence

 Aircraft applicators

-Property damage \$100,000 each occurrence

-Public liability \$100,000 each person \$300.000 each occurrence
+Public liability \$100,000 each person \$300,000 each occurrence

 Property damage \$100,000 each occurrence